Business Research Methods

 This article provides a comprehensive overview of the sources of measurement problems in business research, explaining their impact, examples, and ways to minimize them.

-Measurement problems occur when there is a discrepancy between the actual value of what is being measured and the value obtained through the research instrument.
-In simple terms, it’s the difference between what is true and what is recorded.
+Measurement problems occur when there is a difference between the actual value of what is being measured and the value obtained through the research instrument.

 These problems compromise both validity (accuracy) and reliability (consistency) of data, ultimately affecting the quality of business decisions made from that research.